rock-tools/tools-qxcfg/README.md

 That's it - hopefully simple and quick enough for you.

+## License

+This project is licensed under the [New BSD License](https://opensource.org/licenses/BSD-3-Clause).

 ## Copyright
-2018 DFKI GmbH Robotics Innovation Center
+Copyright (c) 2018  Thomas M Roehr, DFKI GmbH Robotics Innovation Center